safizn/sample-social-media-app/README.md

 - Posting messages with media.
 - News feed with posts from followed users.
 - Listing posts by user.
-- Linking posts.
-- Commenting on posts.
+- Liking & Commenting on posts.